Primary Familial Brain Calcification

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 neurodegenerative disorder characterized by calcium deposits in the basal ganglia, a part of the brain that helps start and control movement.
 The first symptoms often include clumsiness, fatigue, unsteady walking (gait), slow or slurred speech, difficulty swallowing (dysphagia) and dementia.
-Seizures of various types frequently occur.
-Symptoms typically start in an individual's 20's to 40's but may begin at any age.The neuropsychiatric symptoms and movement disorders worsen over time.
-Mutations in the SLC20A2 and PDGFRB genes have been found to cause FIBGC, and this condition is inherited in an autosomal dominant manner.Familial idiopathic basal ganglia calcification (FIBGC) is a
+Migraines and seizures frequently occur.
+Symptoms typically start in an individual's 30's to 40's but may begin at any age.The neuropsychiatric symptoms and movement disorders worsen over time.
+Mutations in the SLC20A2, PDGFRB, and PDGFB genes have been found to cause PFBC.
+This condition is inherited in an autosomal dominant manner.Primary familial brain calcification (PFBC) is a

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.